redradrat/shipcaps/README.md

 ![design](idea-sketch.png)

-### Cap ("Capability")
+### Cap/ClusterCap ("Capability")

 See [examples/simplecap.yaml](./examples/simplecap.yaml).

-A `Cap` defines a packaged kubernetes application.
+A `Cap`/`ClusterCap`(cluster-wide; exactly same) defines a packaged kubernetes application.
 This can be a couple of manifests with maybe a couple of placeholder-values for environment-specific config, or a Helm Chart checked into some common git repository I want to feed some custom values to, or something entirely different.
 Caps are cluster-wide.

 With a `Cap` you can refer to a source and define what inputs it still needs on instatiation and define additional values.

 Usage:
 ```yaml